 To correct pH and KH test kits, you can read off the result on a CO2 table.
 It is cheapest test kit and easy to do by aquarists but, other suspensions present in the water makes it inaccurate.
 If you use this method, remember to avoid using suspensions and those phosphates will have an effect on your results.

 Basically, CO2 drop checker is a reservoir that holds a 4 KH solution and a pH indicator.
-The reservoir is build inside so that there is an opening that allows gas (CO2) exchange between the solution and the water in the aquarium.
+The reservoir is built inside so that there is an opening that allows gas (CO2) exchange between the solution and the water in the aquarium.

 As the CO2 gasses off from the aquarium into the drop checker, the ph lowers and the color changes (because of the pH indicator).